CrunchylnMilk/lit-portable/README.md

 ## Should I be using lit-portable?

 I say with all sincerity, if you have to ask, probably not.
-The main lit library has the workflow it has for a reason, and it has served them, and the community very well all this time.
+The OG Lit library has the workflow it has for a reason, and it has served them and the Lit community very well all this time.
 Lit-portable is admittedly targeted at a somewhat niche subset of the lit using community.

 ### Who should *not* be using lit-portable